 (b) Child support collections received in the month and retained to reimburse the state or federal government for the current month's OWF payment are subtracted from the total in paragraph (J)(4)(a) of this rule.

-(c) The net amount in paragraph (J)(4)(b) of this rule is divided by the higher of the state or federal minimum wage to determine the maximum allowable hours of monthly participation in work experience program or community service.
+(c) The net amount in paragraph (J)(4)(b) of this rule is divided by the higher of the state or federal minimum wage to determine the maximum allowable hours of monthly participation in WEP or community service.

 (6) Any work allowance amount issued is excluded from the calculation of monthly FLSA hours of participation.

-(7) If a work assignment is subject to the requirements of the FLSA and the allowable assignment for hours of participation falls below the core hour requirement as set forth in paragraph (F)(1) of rule 5101:1-3-01 of the Administrative Code one of the following must occur, except as provided in paragraph (D)(4) of this rule:
+(7) When a work assignment is subject to the requirements of the FLSA and the allowable assignment for hours of participation falls below the core hour requirement as described in paragraph (F)(1) of rule 5101:1-3-01 of the Administrative Code one of the following shall occur, except as provided in paragraph (C)(4) of this rule:

 (a) The work eligible individual can make up the remainder of the core hours in a core activity not subject to FLSA; or